jormaechea/open-api-mocker/README.md

 2. _fakerNamespace.method({ "methodArgs": "in", "json": "format" })_. e.g. `random.number({ "max": 100 })`
 3. A mustache template string making use of the 2 forms above. e.g. `My name is {{name.firstName}} {{name.lastName}}`

-*NOTE*: To avoid new fake data from being generated on every call, up to 10 responses per endpoint is cached that is based on the incoming query string, request body and headers.
+*NOTE*: To avoid new fake data from being generated on every call, up to 10 responses per endpoint are cached based on the incoming query string, request body and headers.

 ### x-count
-The _x-count_ extension only as affect when used on a `array` type property.
+The _x-count_ extension has effect only when used on an `array` type property.
 If encountered, OpenAPI Mocker will return an array with the given number of elements instead of the default of an array with a single item.